Davek145/openhab-multiuser-proxy/README.md

  - Client is member of ADMIN_OU org;
  - Page requested is ``home`` or ``overview`` that is necessary for load of MainUI.

-Page ``home``, that is displaying generated model tabs with Locations, Equipment and Properties, is filtered so that the client is provided only with authorized Items (including Location Items).
+Page ``home``, that is displaying generated model tabs with Locations, Equipment and Properties, is filtered so that the client is provided only with [authorized Items](#access-to-items) (including Location Items).
 It can also filter separators of empty sections in Locations tab.

-Access to MainUI pages is filtered both when accessed directly via ``/page/{componentUID}`` as well as when requested via REST API.
+Access to MainUI pages is filtered both when they are accessed directly via ``/page/{componentUID}`` as well as when requested via REST API.
 If the Page is displayed at MainUI Sidebar, it is filtered out of the menu if access to the Page is not authorized.

-Items displayed on pages are filtered only in case list of displayed Items is generated via REST API.
-Hardcoded Items on authorized Page are always displayed, however, their state as well access to command is filtered.
+Items displayed on pages are filtered only in case list of displayed Items is generated via REST API (e.g. automatically generated Home site based on semantic model).
+Hardcoded Items on authorized Page are always displayed, however, their state as well access to commands is filtered.
+Only authorized Items are requested in the SSE event listeners connection.
+Commands are sent only to authorized Items.

+Only the following Page operations are allowed:
+ - Get all MainUI Pages;
+ - Get a single MainUI Page;
+ - Display Page in Main UI.

 ## Access to Items